dablenparty/Simple-Server-Wrapper/README.md

 accounted for, and the server process is destroyed by the wrapper. **If that still doesn't work, the problem is likely with your server or PC, not this application.** Use Task Manager to close the server process.

+### Unknown Internal Errors/Forge errors

+In my experience, these are heavily correlated.
+It is *almost always* caused by a bad Java version.
+Both Forge servers and this wrapper are made on **Java 8** and should be run with such.
+If you don't know what version you have, run the command `java -version` in a terminal, and ensure the version number begins with `1.8`.
+So far, this has solved the issue every single time.